root-project/web/manual/first_steps_with_root/index.md

 root [0]
 ```

-To see a list of ROOT commands, type:
+To display a list of ROOT commands, type:

 ```
 .help